Anjok07/ultimatevocalremovergui/README.md

     - The new auto-generated folder will be named after the model(s) selected.
     - The output audio files will be saved to the auto-generated directory.
     - The filenames for the instrumental & vocal outputs will have the selected model(s) name(s) appended to them.
+- **Custom Parameters** - This option allows will de-gray the SR, HOP LENGTH, WINDOW SIZE, & N_FFT, allowing the user to set parameters that differ from those recommended for the model selected.

 ### Parameter Values